TheLastGimbus/FreeBuddy/README.md

 - Twitter 🐦: [@TheLastGimbus](https://twitter.com/TheLastGimbus)
 - Reddit 🤡: [/u/TheLastGimbus](https://www.reddit.com/u/TheLastGimbus)

-### Donating

-I've spent a lot of time and love making this app 💖 if you like it, you can give me small tip on paypal: https://www.paypal.me/TheLastGimbus

 <sub>Google Play and the Google Play logo are trademarks of Google LLC.</sub>